-- (1) 1The Master's examination shall consist of the required module examinations and the modules from the research phase, in particular the Master's thesis module including the Master's colloquium.
+(1) 1The Master's examination shall consist of the required module examinations and the modules from the research phase, in particular the Master's thesis module including the Master's colloquium (advanced seminar).
 2The Master's colloquium is an oral examination that consists of a presentation on the Master's thesis that lasts approximately 45 minutes and that is usually public, followed by a discussion.
 The examination also focuses on how the thesis relates to a wider physics context.
-3The Master's examination shall have been passed if all required module examinations and the modules of the research phase have been passed. - (2) 1Appendix 3 in conjunction with Section 37 shall specify the subjects, type and scope of the Master's examination.
+3The Master's examination shall have been passed if all required module examinations and the modules of the research phase have been passed.

+(2) 1Appendix 3 in conjunction with Section 37 shall specify the subjects, type and scope of the Master's examination.
 2The provisions in Appendix 4 shall additionally apply to students completing the Master's examination with a specialisation.
-3Sentences 1 and 2 notwithstanding, the subjects, type and scope of the Master's examination in the Elite degree programme are stipulated in Appendix 5 in conjunction with Section 37 and Section 40; Specialisation is not possible in this instance.
+3Sentences 1 and 2 notwithstanding, the subjects, type and scope of the Master's examination in the Elite degree programme are stipulated in Appendix 5 in conjunction with Section 37 and Section 40.
+Specialisation is not possible in this instance.
 4Modules which have already been the subject of a Bachelor's examination cannot be accredited as part of the Master's examination due to the specific subject skills that must be acquired as part of the qualification goals of the Master's degree programme.
+The same shall apply for taking modules more than once within the Master's degree programme.
 5The Examinations Committee may grant exceptions.